DAPS++: Rethinking Diffusion Inverse Problems with Decoupled Posterior Annealing: Experiments

 \subsection{Results}

-\textbf{Main results.} Tab.\ref{tab:ffhq} and Tab.\ref{tab:imagenet} present the quantitative comparisons against various baselines, with qualitative examples shown in Fig.~\ref{fig:qaulitive}.
-Across both linear and nonlinear inverse problems, our method achieves competitive—or superior—reconstruction quality with higher SSIM and lower LPIPS and FID, while requiring substantially fewer NFEs than DAPS-1K.
+\textbf{Main results.} \cref{tab:ffhq,tab:imagenet} present the quantitative comparisons against various baselines, with qualitative examples shown in~\cref{fig:qaulitive}.
+Across both linear and nonlinear inverse problems, our method achieves competitive---or superior---reconstruction quality with higher SSIM and lower LPIPS and FID, while requiring substantially fewer NFEs than DAPS-1K.
 Under identical NFE budgets, DAPS++ consistently attains higher fidelity, demonstrating the effectiveness of fully decoupling the prior and likelihood stages and avoiding overfitting in either stage.
 DAPS++ also shows strong robustness under heavily degraded conditions, such as bicubic $8\times$ super-resolution, where it can still recover meaningful structural information using only the ImageNet pre-trained model.

-During the E–M updates, the optimization stages are deliberately non-overlapping.
-Conventional MAP-style updates in the M-step typically overfit measurement noise unless carefully regularized.
+During the alternating initialization-refinement cycles, the optimization stages are deliberately non-overlapping.
+Conventional MAP-style updates in the refinement stage typically overfit measurement noise unless carefully regularized.
 In contrast, DAPS++ employs larger step sizes and fewer refinement iterations, leveraging the structure provided by the diffusion-based initialization while avoiding noise amplification.
 This design yields stable convergence and improved reconstruction quality at lower computational cost.

 Small-step ODE solvers introduce notable discretization error when only a limited number of updates are performed.
 For example, DAPS-1K uses five Euler steps, resulting in an $\mathcal{O}(\Delta t)$ error that produces a weaker initialization compared with Tweedie-based estimation.
 As a consequence, more MCMC iterations are needed to return to the posterior manifold.
-DAPS++, by directly predicting the denoised mean in the E-step, avoids this discretization bottleneck and converges more rapidly with significantly fewer total steps.
+DAPS++, by directly predicting the denoised mean in the initialization stage, avoids this discretization bottleneck and converges more rapidly with significantly fewer total steps.
 All baseline methods are evaluated on images normalized to $[0,1]$ to ensure consistency and comparability across datasets.